MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 If you already have a taxonomy in SharePoint Server, you can copy it to SharePoint in Microsoft 365 by using PowerShell.
 This allows you to create your master taxonomy from your existing SharePoint Server and SharePoint in Microsoft 365 taxonomies, while maintaining the IDs of the terms, term sets, and term groups in those taxonomies.

 We recommend that you copy your taxonomy to SharePoint in Microsoft 365 before you set up hybrid SharePoint taxonomy.
-You can do so at a later time, but you'll have to rerun the Hybrid Configuration wizard in order to turn on replication for those groups.
+You can do so at a later time, but you'll have to rerun the Hybrid Configuration Wizard in order to turn on replication for those groups.

  **Local term sets**